Middletown High School North: SIDS Game

 For the last six years, the Middletown North Student Council has hosted the annual Megan Biebel Memorial SIDS game to benefit research for Sudden Infant Death Syndrome.
 The event has raised over $100,000, and has attracted support from celebrities including singer Jon Bon Jovi.
 The game puts the Middletown North faculty and students up against New Jersey policemen.
 In recent years, the SIDS game has also held a pre-game carnival.
 The half-time show includes a performance by a special all-male cheerleading squad, as well as a raffle.
 The event is held in honor of Megan Biebel, who died of SIDS in March 2000.
 However, the event is not scheduled to take place in 2007, with Matt Biebel and his wife saying that they no longer wish to.

 2007 will bring the "North Carnival," which will be the traditional SIDS event, but raising money for brain cancer charities.

 Teachers strike

 Middletown North and the Middletown School District received national attention in the fall of 2001 when its teachers, members of the Middletown Township Education Association, went on strike for the second time in three years.
 The strike disrupted classes for several days, and hundreds of teachers were jailed.
 After the strike, many members of the union leadership stepped down.
 There has not been a strike since 2001.

 Performing Arts Center

-Recently, the school has gained recognition for its Performing Arts Center.
-The PAC can seat 750 people, and houses a professional lighting and sound system.
+The school's Performing Arts Center ({PAC) can seat 750 people, and houses a professional lighting and sound system.
 There is no orchestra pit but a full balcony, housing the sound and light systems, is present.
 The theater hosts cultural and musical events, as well as various drama productions.
 Several political figures have appeared there.

 Notable events hosted at the MHSN PAC, and open to the public, include: